Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Simulation studies

-Table~\ref{tab:mod_confidence_sets} reports the average cardinality of the confidence sets obtained using Algorithm~\ref{alg:tau} and their coverage of the true model $\tau_0$ out of the 200 repetitions.
-From Table~\ref{tab:mod_confidence_sets}, we can see that, for Model (M1), the model confidence set based on the repro samples approach only contains two models on average, while the sets by the bootstrap methods have sizes between 110-210.
-The coverage of the proposed approach is 100\%, because the discrete nature of the model confidence sets could often preclude an exact confidence level of 95\%.
-For example, if a candidate set only contains two models, excluding one of them could drop the confidence level well below 95\%.
-For Model (M2) and (M3), the model confidence sets generated by the bootstrap are impractically large, containing between 1400-5000 models on average.
-Even with those many models, the bootstrap confidence set with AIC and BIC slightly under covers the true model $\tau_0$ for (M3).
-On the contrary, for (M2) and (M3), the proposed approach manages to give a confidence set of around just 12 and 4 models on average with a good coverage above 95\% under the decaying signal setting, where the minimum coefficient is only 0.6.
+Table~\ref{tab:combined_model}, columns 5--6, reports the average cardinality of the confidence sets obtained using Algorithm~\ref{alg:tau} and the bootstrap approaches, along with their coverage of the true model $\tau_0$ out of the 200 repetitions.
+From Table~\ref{tab:combined_model}, we see that, for (M1), {(M4) and (M5), the model confidence set based on the repro samples approach only contains 1.7--2.6 models on average, while the ``confidence" sets by the bootstrap methods have sizes between 40--600}.
+For (M2) and (M3), the model confidence sets generated by the bootstrap are impractically large, containing between 1400--5000 models on average.
+Even with those many models, the bootstrap confidence sets with AIC and BIC slightly undercover the true model $\tau_0$ for (M3).
+In contrast, for (M2) and (M3), the repro samples approach achieves much more efficient results: its confidence sets contain only about 12 and 4 models on average, respectively, yet still maintain coverage above 95\%.
+This strong performance holds even under the challenging decaying-signal scenarios, where the smallest nonzero coefficient is as low as 0.6.

+{ The empirical coverage rate of our model confidence set is higher than 95\% except for (M2).
+This is mostly due to the discrete nature of the inference target here, the true model $\tau_0.$ Unlike a typical confidence interval for a parameter whose value is a real number, the coverage rate for $\tau_0$ is by no means a continuous or linear function of the size of the confidence set.
+Therefore, reducing the size of the confidence set will reduce the coverage rates below the desired level of 95\%.
+However, there would be less overcoverage when the candidate set contains more models, as in (M2), where the coverage rate of the confidence set is 95.5\%. }

-The above results demonstrate that the proposed repro samples method constructs valid and efficient model confidence sets for the true model $\tau_0,$ even under the challenging settings of (M1) - (M3).
-On the contrary, the bootstrap method exaggerates the uncertainty of model selection by producing extremely large model confidence sets, rendering results that are not very useful in practice.
+To sum up, the results in Table~\ref{tab:combined_model} demonstrate that the proposed repro samples method constructs valid and efficient model confidence sets for the true model $\tau_0,$ even under the challenging settings among (M1)--(M5).
+In contrast, the bootstrap method exaggerates the uncertainty of model selection by producing extremely large number of models in its ``confidence'' sets, rendering results that are not very useful in practice.